heisarzola/unity-development-tools/Attributes/README.md

 * If you make any changes/improvements to this tool, please do consider sharing them to update the repository.
 The easiest way to do so is via an e-mail to: contact@heisarzola.com
 * There is a [*newsletter for game development tips, tricks and tutorials*](https://heisarzola.us16.list-manage.com/subscribe?u=711c0d50be32d6a5eca3ccb18&id=43d6d70f28).
 Where you will also receive notifications **when new tools are added to this repository**, for those that are interested.
 * This project's license is located in the repository root under the name "LICENSE.md".

-## Attributes Acknowledgments

-* [Hyper Games Studio](https://github.com/HyperGamesStudio/unity-minmax-slider/blob/master/Editor/MinMaxSliderDrawer.cs) - For providing the base code and idea for the RangedInt/Float classes.
-* [Lotte Makes Stuff](https://gist.github.com/LotteMakesStuff/0de9be35044bab97cbe79b9ced695585) - For providing the idea of having options to edit the limits on the RangedInt/Float classes, the base for the Highlight attribute, and the base for the Bar attribute.